galaxyproject/galaxy-hub/src/news/2019-06-galaxy-update/index.md

 From [Enis Afgan](/src/people/enis-afgan/index.md):

-* If you ever wondered what reference data is available on the Galaxy Project CVMFS at data.galaxyproject.org, here's a snapshot [file system directory view](https://gist.github.com/afgane/b527eb857244f43a680c9654b30deb1f).
+* If you ever wondered what reference data is available on the Galaxy Project CVMFS at data.galaxyproject.org, here's a snapshot [file system directory view](https://gist.github.com/afgane/b527eb857244f43a680c9654b30deb1f), and here's the [equivalent navigable view](http://datacache.galaxyproject.org/).